 Assessment and Plan (same case discussed in Background page):

-“In summary, this is a 75 year old female with diabetes and longstanding difficult to control hypertension presenting with orthostatic dizziness after a recent medication change.
-Aside from an improvement in her blood pressure from the last visit, her exam did not demonstrate orthostatic changes nor neurologic findings.
-Labs showed good diabetes control with a slightly low potassium.”
+“In summary, this is a 75 year old female with diabetes and longstanding difficult to control hypertension presenting with new onset orthostatic dizziness after a recent medication change.
+Aside from an improved systolic blood pressure of 120, the exam did not demonstrate orthostatic changes nor neurologic findings.
+Labs showed excellent diabetes control with mild hypokalemia.”

 Following the summary line, articulate each “problem” encountered in the case, discuss potential differentials and your next steps (the Plan follows the discussion of each problem).